-102A.
-Freshman Composition.
 Credit 3 hours.
 Prerequisite: English 101 or 121H or demonstration of superior ability on the American College Test.
-Practice in writing expository papers: the argument, the critical essay, the research paper, the essay examination.
-Either English 102A, English 102B or English 122 (Honors) is required of all students.
+Development of skills in reading critically, analyzing models of good writing, and writing in response to a variety of texts, including imaginative literature.
+Writing the argumentative essay, the critical essay, the research paper, and the essay examination.
+For placement in English 102, see English Placement section in this Catalogue.